Court Rules

 Junior associates arguing motions may increase likelihood of oral argument

-Joint status letter required 3 days before status conference.
+Joint status letters must be submitted three calendar days before the status conference.

 More Judges in District of New Jersey